leebri101/Chef-de-Party/README.md

 * As a user I want to be able to navigate the site with ease.
 * As a user I want to enjoy being able to do a short quiz that doesn't make it long or boring.
 * As the owner I want to be able to see a simple but smooth transition in animations used in the quiz.
-* As the owner i want to be able to allow users to feel comfortable with interacting with the simple commands.
+* As the owner I want to be able to allow users to feel comfortable with interacting with the simple commands.

 ### **Wire-Frames:**
 * To prevent any digressions towards the project aims & objectives I have made a basic wire-frame via [Figma](https://www.figma.com/board/XEvFJX797o9pZ8cLhqcUOX/Chef-de-Partie?node-id=0-1&t=ahsLbSTdHofYGlSp-0) to refer back to in case of any major changes to the project.